jeffijoe/snicket/examples/simple-cqrs-es-inventory/README.md

 **Disclaimer**: this code + documentation was thrown together over the course of ~3 hours, and could definitely be cleaner.

-**Note**: the `streamsource` package reference in `package.json` is pointing to `../..` as it's meant to be run from within the StreamSource repo.
+**Note**: the `snicket` package reference in `package.json` is pointing to `../..` as it's meant to be run from within the Snicket repo.
 This means you should `yarn && yarn build` at the root first.

-If you are trying to run it with the npm version, simply remove the package reference and `npm install streamsource`.
+If you are trying to run it with the npm version, simply remove the package reference and `npm install snicket`.

 # Running

 We need a Postgres server on `localhost` accepting traffic on port `20091`.

-**If you have Docker**, open a new terminal window, and `cd` to the root of the StreamSource repository.
+**If you have Docker**, open a new terminal window, and `cd` to the root of the Snicket repository.
 There, run `docker-compose up` to start a Postgres server listening on port 20091.

 **If you don't have Docker**, start a Postgres server on port 20091 using whatever other approach available to you.
 You can also replace all occurences of 20091 with your own Postgres port if you want.

 ---

-Run `npm run setup` — this will set up the StreamSource `inventory` database in Postgres.
+Run `npm run setup` — this will set up the Snicket `inventory` database in Postgres.

 Then, run `npm run api` in one terminal window and `npm run projector` in another.
 The projector will create a basic read model in the same Postgres database for convenience.